Samuel-Lubliner/Belay-Board-Simple/README.md

     - Distribution of climbing session hours among partners
     - Distribution of climbs by boulder, lead, or top rope

+In progress:

+- Opt in to emails
+  - Summary of events for the next day
+  - When someone accepts event request

 ## Email
 https://guides.rubyonrails.org/action_mailer_basics.html